Home / World Top Cities

 Data and facts

-• The Uhuru Park, rescued from destruction by the enormous efforts of the Nobel Prize Laureate, Wangari Maathai, is popular for holding rallies, public speech and services.
-Central Park close to Uhuru Park is recognized for having a memorial of the first Kenyan President, Jomo Kenyatta.
-Jeevanjee Gardens, 7 August Memorial Park and Nairobi Arboretum are the other spectacular open places in Nairobi.
+• Uhuru Park, saved from destruction through the efforts of Nobel Prize winner Wangari Maathai, is a popular site for public rallies, speeches, and services.
+Central Park, located near Uhuru Park, features a memorial for Kenya's first president, Jomo Kenyatta.
+Other notable open spaces in Nairobi include Jeevanjee Gardens, 7 August Memorial Park, and Nairobi Arboretum.

 Administration